-Home - News - Fleet - Hire Services - Contact
+Home - News - Fleet - Filming - Hire Services - For Sale - Contact

 August 2020 - ERS secures a second former EPS Generator Van

 ERS is pleased to announce that it has purchased a second Mk3 generator van.
 These vehicles were converted for Channel Tunnel 'Nightstar' Sleeper trains north of London but never saw passenger service.
 This vehicle is in excellent condition with both engine and generator sets having very few hours use since installation.
 The vehicle will be modified to supply standard ETS voltage and then will be available for hire as a mobile ETS generator vehicle.
 96374 was transported from Wabtec Doncaster to Vauxhall Carriage Sidings on the 5th August by Allelys Heavy Haulage.